 What Is Child Emancipation?

-Child emancipation occurs when a court declares a minor to have the same rights and responsibilities and an adult.
-As an adult, the parents of an emancipated minor are not in a position to make legal decisions for them.
-Even though a child obtains the same rights as an adult, they also have the same responsibilities.
-As a result, emancipated minors can file a lawsuit against others in their own name, but can also be directly sued by others.
+Child emancipation occurs when a court declares a minor to have the same rights and responsibilities as an adult.
+As an adult, the parents of an emancipated minor cannot make legal decisions for them.
+Even though a child obtains the same rights as adults, they also have the same responsibilities.
+As a result, emancipated minors can file a lawsuit against others in their name but can also be directly sued by others.

 Child emancipation can arise in the following situations:

 - Getting married (must be at least 17 years old and requires parental and court approval)

 - A child is at least 16 years old, lives separately from their parents or guardian, and is financially independent.